DeepARSDK/quickstart-ios-swift/README.md

 - Take screenshot.
 - Record video.
 - Front and back camera.
-- Source code demonstrates how to integrate DeepAR for Android in your app.
+- Source code demonstrates how to integrate DeepAR for iOS in your app.

 For more info on DeepAR for iOS see: https://docs.deepar.ai/category/deepar-sdk-for-ios